macelik/MoSwADocs/docs/source/results.rst

 Alignment View
 --------------

 Users are able to view this alignment file in the short summary report, as well as download it in .aln format.
 This file also produced by the stand alone version.
+In this alignment view asterix(*) indicates motif switch, and colon(:) indicates switches at positions that have low support.
 We produce this for two reasons;

   #.
 Provide users an alignment view of all the switches observed in a given dataset, referenced against a consensus sequence built from the index sequences of the k-mer positions